Links on Android Authority may earn us a commission. Learn more.

 Now that you know the Ethernet vs Wi-Fi differences, it’s time to go into detail about which is better for more intensive tasks.
 Streaming video is considered data-heavy, especially as we move to higher-resolution content and faster frame rates.

 As you can see, those requirements are far below what both Ethernet and Wi-Fi can handle.
 You should be good to stream any video regardless of your preference, as long as your internet speeds are up to par.
 According to the average global and USA speeds mentioned in the previous section, most people should have data speeds to spare.

 Now, these data speed recommendations are for streaming 4K content.
 Your needs will be much less when streaming at lower resolutions.

 Not only are Wi-Fi speeds good enough to stream 4K video, but it may very well be your only option.
 People commonly stream movies and other content using smartphones, tablets, and laptops.
 Most smart TVs and smartTV devices don’t have Ethernet ports either.

-Wi-Fi vs Ethernet gaming
+4. Wi-Fi vs Ethernet gaming

+Many current titles can be very fast-paced and full of action.
+A faster ping will ensure every mouse movement and action happens with as little latency as possible, resulting in much quicker response times.
 Think of it like this: If you and your opponent shoot each other at the same time in an FPS game, the person with the least latency will effectively shoot first.
 Even if by a millisecond or two, you will lose.

-Picking the right Wi-Fi router
+7. Picking the right router

-Best Wi-Fi routers:
+Our favorite Wi-Fi routers: